 He also was a very close friend to Emile Zola, a French writer, journalist, and considered as the chief of naturalism.
 He was one of the most popular novelist, one of the most published, translated and commented in the world.
 But in the last years of his life, Paul Cezanne fell out with Emile Zola.

 He first went to Law School at the University of Aix-en-Provence.
 However, he realized rather quickly that law school was not for him.
 Although it is pure speculation, just imagine if Cezanne had opted to study law and also to pursue painting.
 Instead of remaining in France, lets imagine him traveling with his mistress, Marie-Hortense Fiquet to Louisiana at the start of the Franco-Prussian War in July 1870.
 He decides to settle in Baton Rouge, a quaint old place with 10,378 inhabitants that was located on a bluff above the Mississippi.
 Originally Baton Rouge was established as a military post by the French in 1719.
 Later after the Louisiana Purchase, town was incorporated in 1817, becoming Louisiana’s state capital in 1849.
 By the time Cezanne arrived, the Civil War was over and Baton Rouge was continuing its steady growth as the result of steamboat trade and transportation.
-With his law degree Cezanne could have become a Baton Rouge maritime attorney while still exploring his art and his desire to capture the truth of perception by representing in paint his world of Louisiana.
+With his law degree Cezanne could have become a Baton Rouge maritime attorney (like these guys) while still exploring his art and his desire to capture the truth of perception by representing in paint his world of Louisiana.
 However, Cezanne chose a radically different direction.
 Going against the objections of his banker father, he left law school to singularly pursue his artistic development.

 In 1861 he left Aix for Paris, encourage by his close friend Emile Zola.
 Although he was turned down from art school because of an excessive temper, he met in Paris at the Swiss Academy not only Camille Pissarro, but also Pierre-Auguste Renoir, Claude Monet, and Alfred Sisley.
 A friendship formed in the mid-1860s between Pissarro and Cézanne as that of master and disciple, in which Pissarro exerted a formative influence on the younger artist.